-The Junos command-line interface (CLI) is the software interface used to access your device.
-From here you configure the device, monitor its operations, and adjust the configuration as needed, using a console connection interface or through a network connection.
+The Junos OS command-line interface (CLI) is the software interface used to access your device.
+You use the Junos OS CLI to configure the device, monitor its operations, and adjust the configuration as needed, using a console connection interface or through a network connection.

 Introducing the Junos OS Command-Line Interface

 The Junos OS CLI is a Juniper Networks-specific command shell that runs on top of a FreeBSD UNIX-based operating system kernel.
 Through the use of industry-standard tools and utilities, the CLI provides a powerful set of commands that you can use to monitor and configure devices running Junos OS.

 The Junos OS CLI has two modes:

 Operational mode—This mode displays the current status of the device.
 In operational mode, you enter commands to monitor and troubleshoot the Junos OS, devices, and network connectivity.

 Configuration mode—This mode enables you to configure the device.
 In this mode, you enter statements to configure all properties of the device, including interfaces, general routing information, routing protocols, user access, and several system and hardware properties.
 A configuration is stored as a hierarchy of configuration statements.